Tylerydtang/mostpopularrestaurant-/README.md

 # Analysis on the most popular restaurant in the U.S. in 2021
-An analysis on the most popular restaurant in the US
+This is the an analysis on the most popular restaurant in the U.S using RMarkdown